comprobo25/comprobo25.github.io/in-class/day11.md

 One of the fascinating things about these requirements is that "Human-System Interaction" primarily covers the _robot operator_ but not the interaction with a possible human rescuee.
 In your small groups, consider the following questions from the perspective of a NIST engineer tasked with setting requirements for a SAR robot (I recommend picking one or two to focus on):

-* What would/should set standards for Human-System Interaction cover for the rescuee of a SAR robot?
+* What would/should official standards for Human-System Interaction cover for the rescuee of a SAR robot?
   * You may want to consider: interfaces (virtual, sensory, or physical); accessibility; meta-safety; inclusivity...
 * How would these standards interact with your robot's sensors?
 Algorithms?
   * You may want to consider: role of automation/autonomy; consequences of perceptual limitations; edge-cases for perception choices; introduction of bias (implicit or explicit); verifiability; explainability...